 The informative interpretive center at Head-Smashed-In is built naturally into a sandstone cliff and hosts a variety of programs, performances, and events.

-Another sight in Southern Alberta that makes my Alberta bucket list is High Level Bridge in Lethbridge, the third largest city in Alberta.
-The impressive steel structure over the Oldman River supports a viaduct and dates back to 1907-09.
+Another sight in Southern Alberta that makes my Alberta bucket list is High Level Bridge in Lethbridge, the fourth largest city in Alberta.
+The impressive steel structure over the Oldman River supports a viaduct and dates back to 1907-09, but trains still use it today.
 It is the largest of its type in the world, and quite a sight to behold.

 The smallest and least-known of Alberta’s Rocky Mountain national parks in Waterton Lakes National Park in the southwest corner of the province.
 It is geographically connected to Glacier National Park in Montana, USA.

-The national park centers on Waterton Lakes, two connected lakes, with its most iconic view being of the landmark Prince of Wales Hotel (see prices / read reviews) near the point where they connect, built in the 1920s, and backed by dramatic peaks.
+The national park centers on Waterton Lakes, three connected lakes, with its most iconic view being of the landmark Prince of Wales Hotel (see on Booking / Agoda / TripAdvisor) near the point where they connect, built in the 1920s, and backed by dramatic peaks.
 The Waterton Lake Townsite serves as a base for further explorations in the park, which offers much for its relatively small size.